-Interest on the notes will accrue from and including and including the most recent interest payment date to which interest has been paid or provided for.
-We will pay interest on the notes in cash semi-annually in arrears on and of each year, beginning on a contract the contract payments on the notes to the persons in whose names the notes are registered at the close of business on or as applicable, before the next interest payment date.
+Interest on the notes will accrue from and including January 17, 2017 or from and including the most recent interest payment date to which interest has been paid or provided for.
+We will pay interest on the notes in cash semi-annually in arrears on April 15 and October 15 of each year, beginning on October 15, 2017.
+We will make interest payments on the notes to the persons in whose names the notes are registered at the close of business on April 1 or October 1, as applicable, before the next interest payment date.